RyGuy860/Neighborhood-Map/README.md

 ## Getting started!

+1. You can visit the project here http://ryguy860.github.io/Neighborhood-Map/
-1. You can fork this project at https://github.com/RyGuy860/Neighborhood-Map.git
+2. You can fork this project at https://github.com/RyGuy860/Neighborhood-Map.git
-2. You can then clone this project to your local host.
+3. You can then clone this project to your local host.
-3. Click on the index.html file and load the Neighborhood map in the browser of your choice.
+4. Click on the index.html file and load the Neighborhood map in the browser of your choice.

 ## How to use the map..